Wisconsin Open Enrollment information - how to enroll

 Late applications are always rejected.
 You will need to apply using the alternative open enrollment procedure.

-No. Your application can be rejected by either the school district you live in or the school district you are applying to.
-Reasons for rejecting an application include previous expulsions, habitual truancy or an incomplete application.
+Yes.
+Your application can be rejected by either the school district you live in or the school district you are applying to.
+Open enrollment applications may be denied for a variety of reasons such as not enough space in the school district, current or past expulsion, habitual truancy or behavioral issues, a late or invalid application, and more.

 You may appeal the school district’s decision to the Department of Public Instruction within 30 days of the rejection.
 If the Department of Public Instruction upholds the rejection, you may appeal the decision to circuit court.